samalatesta/samalatesta.github.io/_pages/talks.md

 ---

-Here’s a curated list of talks and presentations I’ve given at conferences and seminars.
+Here’s a curated list of invited talks and conference presentations I’ve given.

 ---